crest-lab/crest-docs/page/examples/orca.md

 removed and replaced by CREST's own `%pal nprocs <threads> end` line.
 The same happens to `%maxcore` if `orca_memory` is given.
-Without both keys the template is written out verbatim, *i.e.*, the parallelization is entirely up to the template &mdash; which is also the behavior of CREST versions before 3.1.
+Without both keys the template is written out verbatim, *i.e.*, the parallelization is entirely up to the template, which is also the behavior of CREST versions before 3.1.
 {: .text-justify }

 {% include important.html content="<code>orca_input</code> and <code>orca_template</code> are mutually exclusive; specifying both aborts the run." %}

-{% include note.html content="The coordinate block of the template file is irrelevant and can be omitted &mdash; CREST always appends the current structure itself." %}
+{% include note.html content="The coordinate block of the template file is irrelevant and can be omitted; CREST always appends the current structure itself." %}

 ---